USDA tests grain, probes Colorado storage site in GMO wheat mystery

-None of the more than 100 tests of the 12 grain samples have turned up positive for the experimental genetically engineered trait that was found contaminating the Oregon wheat field this spring, said Ed Curlett, a spokesman for the USDA.
+The government has tested eight samples of seed and four grain samples and none of the more than 100 tests conducted have turned up positive for the experimental genetically engineered trait that was found contaminating the Oregon wheat field this spring, said Ed Curlett, a spokesman for the USDA.

+Curlett said the government tested nine “pools” from each of the 12 samples for detection of as small a contamination level as 0.003 percent, or roughly one in about 30,000 kernels.

 “Our ongoing investigation seeks to determine how the incident with GE wheat in Oregon occurred, and all leads are being pursued,” he said.